kyma-project/community/sig-and-wg/wg-knative/knative-eventing-adoption.md

 The events sent from an application are published to a cloud PubSub.
 This could trigger an action (compute) in the cloud ecosystem.

 * In such a case, while registering an event type, it can be specified if the backing resources(e.g. Knative Channel) should be created or not.
-* This way the user is making a conscious choice to create PubSub resources while registering events.
+* This way the user can make a conscious choice to create PubSub resources while registering events.

 **Requirements**

-* Kyma eventing needs to listen for the event registeration.
+* Kyma eventing needs to listen for the event registration.
 * Using the metatadata specified while registering the events, decide if the backing resources should be created or not.
 * Create the backing resources (e.g. Knative Channels).